ssilentOne/pykemo/README.md

 ```

 ## From source
-You may download this repo as a source and install that.
-And even, supposing you have `git`
+If you prefer nightly instances, you may also download this repo as a source and install that to
+have the latest versions _(they may not be stable)_.
-installed, you can download and install from the URL:
+And even, supposing you have `git`installed, you can download and install from the URL:
 ```console
 $ pip install git+https://github.com/ssilentOne/pykemo.git
 ```